open-sdg/open-sdg/docs/potential-users.md

 Knowing if and how you want to report national indicators from the start will make the process more efficient.

-**6. Do you have any deadlines e.g. VNR for getting Open SDG platform live?**
+**6. Do you have any deadlines for getting Open SDG platform live?**

-Knowing if you have any deadlines that rely on your Open SDG platform coming up will give you an idea of how long you have to set up the platform.
+To help you plan the set up of your platform and any support you may need, it's useful to be clear on any deadlines and targets you may have.
+For example, some countries want their Open SDG platform launched ahead of, or alongside their Voluntary National Review (VNR).

 ## Overview of setting up an Open SDG platform

-To see an overview of the processes involved with setting up an Open SDG platform, [download this high-level guidance](https://github.com/open-sdg/open-sdg/blob/new-country-considerations/docs/platform_process-v1.pdf?raw=1)
+To see an overview of the processes involved with setting up an Open SDG platform, [download this summary diagram](https://github.com/open-sdg/open-sdg/blob/new-country-considerations/docs/platform_process-v1.pdf?raw=1)